Khirbet el-'Ormeh: Description

-According to archaeologists, Khirbet el-'Ormeh was the site of a fortress with a complex water system.
+According to 20th-century archaeologists, Khirbet el-'Ormeh was the site of a fortress with a complex water system.
 The fortifications that have survived were mostly on the southern end of the summit.
 A glacis was discovered on the east side of the wall line, at a level lower than the top of the mound, surrounding the mound on all sides.
 At its bottom was a hewn shaft, which also served as a quarry for building stones.
-At its southern end is a fortified structure with two phases: the upper phase is built of ashlars with chisels, and the lower is built of coarse construction.
+At its southern end is a fortified structure with two phases: the upper phase is built of ashlars with chiseled margins, and the lower is built of coarse construction.

 Water system

 Three large cisterns have been excavated on the southwestern slope of the northern spur, each with a vertical entrance door flush with the top and steps leading down from the door sill to the floor.
 The southernmost of the cisterns measures 24.80 meters long, 12.05 meters wide, and 10 to 11 meters high.
 The others are only slightly smaller.
 These water facilities strongly resemble the Hasmonean and Herodian systems in Alexandrium and Hyrcania.